MSaleh9/Chinook-EDA/README.md

-# Pandp-EDA
+# Chinook-EDA
-Sql queries on the Pandp Database to extract information for insights ( EDA )
+Sql queries on the Chinook Database to extract information for insights ( EDA )